Last updated on August 30th, 2023 at 11:19 am

 - Transport costs

-- Money to spend on socialising and entertainment
+- Money to spend on socializing and entertainment

 There can be all kinds of reasons you need to make international money transfers.
 You might want to send a gift to a friend on their birthday or provide regular financial support for family members who depend on you.

-No matter why or how often you need to send money, it’s wise to compare options, as some will cost more than others – both because of higher fees and because of potentially unkind exchange rates that mean your euros will translate into less of your home currency.
-Thanks to the Remitly app and website, you’ll have round-the-clock access to a fast, secure remittance service that won’t charge high fees and always has crystal-clear exchange rates laid out.
+No matter why or how often you need to send money, it’s wise to compare options, as some will cost more than others–both because of higher fees and potentially unkind exchange rates that mean your euros will translate into less of your home currency.
+Thanks to the Remitly app and website, you have round-the-clock access to a fast, secure remittance service that won’t charge high fees and always has crystal-clear exchange rates laid out.

 Remitly is on a mission to make international money transfers faster, easier, more transparent, and more affordable.
 Since 2011, millions of people have used Remitly to send money with peace of mind.